-Reports of Japanese Archaeology Team on Wila Oya – Budupatuna
+Reports of a Japanese Archaeology Team on Wila Oya – Budupatuna

 Ruins of Budupatuna in Wila Oya hidden deep inside jungles of Monaragala was first reported by a Japanese archaeology team from Hosei University, Japan headed by Takashi Okamura in 1985.
 The team visited the site again in 1993 to find extensive damage to the statues by treasure hunters.